pingcap/docs-cn/v2.1-legacy/tools/tidb-binlog-cluster.md

             the directory where the Drainer data is stored ("data.drainer" by default) -dest-db-type string
             the downstream service type of Drainer
-            The value can be "mysql", "kafka", "pb", and "flash". ("mysql" by default) -detect-interval int
+            The value can be "mysql", "tidb", "kafka", and "file". ("mysql" by default) -detect-interval int
             the interval of checking the online Pump in PD (10 by default, in seconds) -disable-detect
             whether to disable the conflict monitoring
         -disable-dispatch
             whether to disable the SQL feature of splitting a single binlog file.
 If it is set to "true", each binlog file is restored to a single transaction for replication based on the order of binlogs.
             It is set to "False", when the downstream is MySQL.
         -ignore-schemas string
             the db filter list ("INFORMATION_SCHEMA,PERFORMANCE_SCHEMA,mysql,test" by default)